rya-sge/access-denied/_posts/2024-02-14-solidity-interview-question-rareskills.md

 > If a proxy makes a delegatecall to A, and A does address(this).balance, whose balance is returned, the proxy's or A?

-The returned balance is the balance of A since the call is executed in the context of A.
+The returned balance is the proxy balance since the call is executed in the context of the proxy.

 **Revert**